Curriculum Vision 2019

 We experience art as a way to stimulate creativity and imagination.
 Pupils use colour, form, texture, pattern and different materials and processes to communicate what they see, think and feel.
 They explore the work of different artists and whenever possible, we invite artists to work with the children in school.

 Children have the opportunity to design, make and test simple models and constructions using a range of materials.
+All children learn the skills necessary to construct, de-construct and interpret constructions.
 They practise ‘making’ skills, use construction kits and learn simple food preparation.
-Each year a design enterprise day is held to make products for the Christmas Fair.
+Each year a design enterprise day is held to make products for school fairs.

 Sex and Relationships Education